techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 You can make Copilot available to users in Microsoft Teams.
 This way you, your teammates, and your broader organization can interact with it when you assign a Copilot license to a user.
 When you add Copilot to Microsoft Teams, some of your data, such as copilot content and end-user chat content, is shared with Microsoft Teams.

-By buying the Copilot licenses, adding it to Microsoft Teams, and connecting the bot, it enables features that can be used by end users including adding a bot to teams and channels so they can interact with it, and be able to use Copilot:
+Buying the Copilot licenses, adding it to Microsoft Teams, and connecting the bot, it enables features that can be used by end users including adding a bot to teams and channels so they can interact with it, and be able to use Copilot:

 - During a meeting to summarize discussion points, including who said what and any action items in real time.
 Transcription must be turned on.
 - To catch up on what was missed in the meeting.
-They will see and select the Copilot icon from the meeting controls and a meeting summary will appear in the right side of the meeting window.
+They'll see and select the Copilot icon from the meeting controls and a meeting summary will appear in the right side of the meeting window.
-- After the meeting is done.
-Copilot can help wrap up a meeting with clear next steps.
-They will also have other options including a meeting recap, action items listed, follow-up questions, main items that are discussed, and meeting notes.
+- After the meeting is done Copilot can help wrap up a meeting with clear next steps.
+They'll also have other options including a meeting recap, action items listed, follow-up questions, main items that are discussed, and meeting notes.

 When you add Copilot in Microsoft Teams, you can: